August 23, 2023

 Renting an apartment for the first time can be intimidating, especially when you’re blindsided by rental fees.
 In addition to the first month's rent, tenants often pay security deposits, pet deposits, administrative fees, and application fees.
 In most cases, these payments need to be made upfront which can easily overwhelm a first-time renter.

-In this blog, we'll focus on what renters need to know about rental application fees.
+In this article, we'll focus on what renters need to know about rental application fees.
 We’ll cover what rental application fees are, why they’re necessary, and how they differ by state.
-We'll also provide advice on how to minimize rental application fees and protect your interests as a tenant throughout the rental application process.

 What is a rental application fee?

 A rental application fee is collected by a landlord when a prospective tenant submits a tenant application for a rental unit.
 Most of the time, this fee is used to run tenant screening reports.
-Since property owners can only obtain these reports through third-party companies, they charge tenants a rental application fee to cover the cost.
-The average rental application fee is usually $30-$75, per person.

 Why are rental application fees necessary?